 10 Artists Who Have Unexpectedly Gone Country

-Country music fans were recently surprised when Lady Gaga released a country version of her hit 'Born This Way.'
-Over the course of the last year we've seen several artists unexpectedly make their way to country music, like Aaron Lewis of Staind and actress Gwyneth Paltrow.
+Country music fans were surprised when Lady Gaga released a country version of her hit ‘Born This Way,’ but she’s not the only artist who has unexpectedly made their way to country music.
+There’s also Aaron Lewis of Staind — and actress Gwyneth Paltrow!
 These diverse entertainers join a list of country converts that includes Uncle Kracker, Kid Rock and former Hootie and the Blowfish frontman Darius Rucker, all favorites on country radio playlists.
-Although it may surprise country listeners, artists from all genres of music have made their way to country radio through the years, as seen in our list of 10 Artists Who Have Unexpectedly Gone Country.
+Although it may surprise country listeners, artists from all genres of music have made their way to country radio through the years, as seen in our 10 Artists Who Have Unexpectedly Gone Country list.

 Jerry Lee Lewis